 Apps and Music

-One method of keeping good vibes abound is to download an app to your smartphone, such as Simple Habit, Pacifica, or Oak.
+One method of keeping good vibes abound is to download an app to your smartphone, such as Simple Habit, Sanvello, or Oak.
 They are all highly rated, free, phone-accessible ways to take a breather in the jungle of the workday.
 All three focus on guided meditations to reduce stress and anxiety at your convenience.

 Alternatively, music and auditory stimulation are lifesavers when the (professional) going gets tough.
 In a personal capacity, when I’m not condensing all the best heart disease information into an informative and jovial article, I play rain sounds to cut out the noise of my busy coworking space.
 In doing so, I’ve got peace of mind that I’ll make it through the day with my enormously affectionate heart intact.